-- Be clear on the purpose.
+- Be clear on the purpose and use your resources.
 Is it a how-to video, or a troubleshooting guide?
 Are you introducing a brand new product or a new feature on an existing one?
 Are you just clarifying a common issue?

 - Rely on your sales teams and their knowledge.
 Sales staff are often more intimately aware of the product and its features and benefits than anyone else.